wmacevoy/facts/README.md

 > p *facts
 ```

 You are now in the FACTS function call that failed.
-Usually you want to extract the specific failure into a seperate FACTS check, so you can set a breakpoint for that  (`b facts_YOUR_AD_HERE_function`) and follow the steps into the failure there.
+Usually you want to extract the specific failure into a seperate FACTS check, so you can set a breakpoint for that  (`b facts_YOUR_AD_HERE_function` for `FACTS(YOUR_AD_HERE)`) and follow the steps into the failure there.

 ## Step 4 - Trace (C++ only)